Army Group Centre: Rzhev operations

-Campaign in central Russia
+Campaign in Russia and Byelorussia

 Following the disaster of Stalingrad and poor results of the Voronezh defensive operations, the army high command expected another attack on Army Group Centre in early 1943.
 However, Hitler had decided to strike first.
 Before this strike could be launched, Operation Büffel was launched to forestall any possible Soviet spring offensives, by evacuating the Rzhev Salient to shorten the frontline.